-Sediment samples were collected from a total of 31 sites in Saldanha Bay, Langebaan Lagoon and Elandsfontein in 2018 as part of the annual State of the Bay sampling programme (Figure 7.4).
+Sediment samples were collected from a total of 31 sites in Saldanha Bay, Langebaan Lagoon and Elandsfontein in 2019 as part of the annual State of the Bay sampling programme (Figure 7.4).
 This included 10 sites in Small Bay, 9 in Big Bay and Langebaan Lagoon and 3 in Elandsfontein.
 Samples collected comprised predominantly of sand (particle size ranging between 63 μ m and 2000 μ m).
-Sites located in Big Bay had on average the highest proportion of mud (1.42%), followed by Small Bay (1.19%) (Figure 7.4).
-An overall decrease in mud percentage in both Small and Big Bay sites are evident compared to 2017 results.
-No gravel (particles exceeding 2000 μ m) was found across all samples sites (Figure 7.5).
+Sites located in Big Bay had on average the highest proportion of mud (1.42%), followed by Small Bay (1.19%) (Table 7.1).
+Currently, there is an overall decrease in mud percentage in both Small and Big Bay sites compared to 2017 results.
+No gravel (particles exceeding 2000 μ m) was found across all sampling sites (Figure 7.5).

-Data for six key sites surrounding the iron ore terminal and in Small Bay are shown on.
-The reader is referred to individual State of the Bay reports for each year for more detail on this.
+10 Data for six key sites surrounding the iron ore terminal and in Small Bay are shown on Error!
+Reference source not found..
+The reader i s referred to individual State of the Bay reports for each year for more detail on this.

 Mud is the most important particle size component to monitor given that fine grained particles provide a larger surface area to which contaminants bind.
-The sites beneath the mussel farm the lies adjavent to the causeway linking Maruc Island to the mainland, and in the shipping channels adjacent to the iron ore terminal, are the deepest and are expected to yield sediments with a higher mud fraction than elsewhere in the Bay.
-Long term sampling confirms these expectations, with the highest proportion of mud recorded in sediments in the vicinity of the iron ore terminal, multipurpose terminal, the mussel farms and the Yacht Club Basin.
-The remainder of sites in Big Bay had a relatively moderate to low mud content and Langebaan Lagoon had very low mud content in all recent surveys.
+The sites beneath the mussel farm the lies adjacent to the causeway linking Marcus Island to the mainland, and in the shipping channels adjacent to the iron ore terminal, are the deepest and are expected to yield sediments with a higher mud fraction than elsewhere in the Bay.
+Long term sampling confirms these expectations, with the highest proportion of mud recorded in sediments in the vicinity of the iron ore terminal, multi-purpose terminal, the mussel farms and the Yacht Club Basin.
+The remainder of sites in Big Bay had a relatively moderate to low mud content and Langebaan Lagoon had very low mud content in all recent surveys (Table 7.1).

-A 2-way crossed PERMANOVA design was performed using Year (nine levels: 2009, 2010, 2011, 2013, 2014, 2015, 2016, 2017 and 2018) and Region (seven levels: Small Bay, Big Bay, Langebaan Lagoon, Elandsfontein, Sea Harvest and Danger Bay) as fixed factors.
-The results confirm that both factors have a significant effect on sediment composition (Year: Pseudo- F_8 = 5.36, p < 0.001; Region: Pseudo- F_6 = 23.95, p < 0.001).
-However, there was no significant interaction between Region and Year (Region × Year: Pseudo- F{21} = 1.18, p > 0.05) which suggests that the extent of the differences in sediment composition does not vary with region from one year to the next and vice versa.
-The former results are illustrated in Multidimensional Scaling (MDS) plots (Figure 7.6) which depict the similarities/dissimilarities amongst sediment composition in each region in each year.
-What is striking, though, is that Langebaan Lagoon has consistently remained different in sediment composition (separate grouping) from the rest of the sites from 2009-2018.
-Sediments in Big Bay and Small Bay are mostly quite similar, but one site in Big Bay (the site adjacent to the LPG mooring point) was markedly different in 2017.
+A 2-way crossed PERMANOVA design was performed using Year (ten levels: 2009, 2010, 2011, 2013, 2014, 2015, 2016, 2017, 2018 and 2019) and Region (seven levels: Small Bay, Big Bay, Langebaan Lagoon, Elandsfontein, Sea Harvest, Danger Bay and Liquid Petroleum Gas) as fixed factors.
+The results confirm that both factors have a significant effect on sediment composition (Year: Pseudo-F9 = 10.59, p < 0.001; Region: Pseudo-F6 = 34.34, p < 0.001).
+However, there was no significant interaction between Region and Year (Region × Year: Pseudo- F{25} = 1.07, p > 0.05) which suggests that the extent of the differences in sediment composition does not vary with region from one year to the next and vice versa.
+The former results are illustrated in Multidimensional Scaling (MDS) plots (Figure 7.6) which depict the similarities/dissimilarities amongst sediment composition in each region for each year.
+What is striking, though, is that Langebaan Lagoon has consistently remained different in sediment composition (separate grouping) from the rest of the sites from 2009-2019.
+Sediments in Big Bay and Small Bay are mostly quite similar, but variation in Small Bay is clearly much higher than Big Bay or Langebaan Lagoon.
+Furthermore, there is a clear deviation of the LPG site from its surrounding Big Bay sites (stations 21 and 22) in 2017 as compared to the 2016 survey.
 This is most likely linked to disturbance (mainly dredging) that occurred near this site at that time.
-Sediemnts at this site have since reverted to a more natural profile since this time, however (Figure 7.6).
+However, sediments at this site have since reverted to a more natural profile in the recent surveys (Figure 7.6).

-Figure 7.4 Sediment sampling sites and respective depth ranges (m) in Saldanha Bay and Langebaan Lagoon for 2018.
+Figure 7.4 Sediment sampling sites and respective depth ranges (m) in Saldanha Bay, Langebaan Lagoon and Elandsfontein for 2019.